input-output-hk/catalyst-voices/docs/src/architecture/08_concepts/voting_transaction/crypto.md

 To do that, a sophisticated ZK (Zero Knowledge) $TallyProof$ algorithm is used.
-Which proofs that a provided encrypted tally result value $er$ was decrypted into tally result $r$ using the exact secret key $sk$, which is correpsonded to the already known shared election public key $pk$.
+Which proofs that a provided encrypted tally result value $er$ was decrypted into tally result $r$ using the exact secret key $sk$, which is corresponded to the already known shared election public key $pk$.
 \begin{equation}
 \pi = TallyProof(er, r, sk)
 \end{equation}